Hostile Takeover

 With the help of two other, blank-faced drones, J cleaned up the human’s mess.
 J spoke a word of greeting to a drone with red eyes, and she was ignored.

 J stared for a moment, the other workers folding the sheets without missing a beat.
-When J joined them, it was with lips bent into a displeased shape.
-Not exactly the best face to wear on the job, but J lost the battle against her own expression.
+When J joined them, it was with lips bent into a displeased line.
+Not exactly the best face to wear on the job, but J had lost the battle against her own expression parser.

 It continued from there.
 Cleaning up the ash, combing the carpets, ensuring even the curtains have symmetrical folds.